Drive QA's evolution—share your voice and win prizes up to $3,000

 The primary goal of functional testing is to ensure that the software performs the functions it was assigned to do, and typically does not concern itself with the internal code structure or implementation details.
 It is one of the most common and foundational types of testing.

-Functional Testing vs Non-functional Testing
+Functional Testing vs Non-functional Testing: Key Differences

 Non-functional testing is a type of software testing that focuses on evaluating the non-functional such as the system's performance, reliability, and stability.

-When doing functional testing, testers try to answer the question: Can the system do what it was built to do?
+When doing functional testing, testers try to answer the question Can the system do what it was built to do?

 When doing non-functional testing, testers try to answer the question Can the system do what it was built to do well enough?

-Here's a quick comparison table of functional testing vs non-functional testing for you:
+Here's a quick comparison table for you:

 Aspect